Life Lines

 Do Not Use AED On Babies

 It is not advised to use the AED baby under 12 months old.
-Once you start CPR do not stop until the medical services have arrived.
+Once you start CPR, do not stop until the medical services have arrived.

 Important !

-It Is important to know that this cycle should take no more than 1 minute.
+It is important to know that this cycle should take no more than 1 minute.
 The aim is to resuscitate the baby.

-Note; TAKE THE BABY WITH YOU.
+Note: TAKE THE BABY WITH YOU.

 Important!

-Once you have made that call lay the baby on the floor and continue with effective CPR
+Once you have made that call, lay the baby on the floor and continue with effective CPR

-2 Breaths then 30 Compression's
+2 Breaths then 30 Compressions

 Do Not Stop!